Mastodon

 In 2018-19, I created the SA-6 security attitude scale.
 SA-6 is a six-item, self-report measure of a person's engagement with and attentiveness to cybersecurity measures.
 You are free to use it with attribution.
 Also, see my SA-13 inventory and the associated working paper for items measuring resistance and concernedness.

 Interested in survey research for HCI?
 Check out (and comment on) my list of books, papers and blog posts that either helped me or are good exemplars (yes, some of them are my own papers) at this link.
+Also, see my slides on Subjective Methods.

 Recent news: